 How to get accepted: To apply, students must have either completed their bachelor’s degree or two years of study.
 To be considered, students must have a minimum GPA of 3.0 in their last 10.0 completed credits.
 Course requirements include human physiology, anatomy, and statistics.
 Applicants must also complete the CASPer exam.

-Important Aspects of An Accelerated Nursing Application
+Admission Requirements of An Accelerated Nursing Program

 Meet the GPA Requirements